kerrydu/readraster/java_environment_config.md

 ### Version Compatibility

-- Java JDK 17+ is required for Stata 17
+- Java JDK 17 is required for Stata 17 and Stata 19
 - GeoTools 32.0 is the supported version for all geospatial operations
 - NetCDF-Java 5.9.1 is the supported version for NetCDF operations

 ## Summary

 Proper Java environment configuration is essential for the `readraster` package functionality.
-Stata 18+ users benefit from built-in Java support, while Stata 17 users need manual JDK installation.
+Stata 18 users benefit from built-in Java support, while Stata 17 and Stata 19 users need manual JDK installation.
 The automated setup commands (`geotools_init` and `netcdf_init`) simplify the dependency management process, though manual download may be preferable for faster setup in some environments.